swiftlang/swift-testing/Sources/Testing/Testing.docc/known-issues.md

 you can use to mark issues as known.
 Use them to inform the testing library that a test should not be marked as failing if only known issues are recorded.

+To filter or rewrite recorded issues instead of marking them known, see
+<doc:handling-issues>.

 ### Mark an expectation failure as known

 Consider a test function with a single expectation: